daenetCorporation/docs/docs/machine-learning/how-to-guides/serve-model-web-api-ml-net.md

 The following link provides more information if you want to learn more about [dependency injection in ASP.NET Core](https://docs.microsoft.com/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.1).

+1. Add the package reference *Microsoft.Extensions.ML*

-1. Open the *Startup.cs* class and add the following using statement to the top of the file:
+2. Open the *Startup.cs* class and add the following using statement to the top of the file:

     ```csharp
     using Microsoft.AspNetCore.Builder;